vishvAsa/notes/power/heat/stoves/fuel/_index.md

 ### Cooking
 - heat given off cannot be easily adjusted - cooking requiring simmering is more difficult.
 - The burning tablets are sensitive to wind, so a simple windscreen should be used.
 Eg. a cup.
+- 45 min using 10-15min tablets sequentially to cook rice (faster if rice is presoaked for 2 hours).

 ### Safety
 - Not to be ingested